-1. All full-time undergraduate and taught postgraduate students taking a taught course will receive a minimum of two hours taught contact time per week when the course is running in the Michaelmas and/or Lent terms, or a minimum of four hours taught contact time per week for a full-unit taught course running entirely in Michaelmas or in Lent term.
+1. All full-time undergraduate and taught postgraduate students taking a taught course will receive a minimum of two hours taught contact time per week when the course is running in the Autumn and/or Winter Terms, or a minimum of four hours taught contact time per week for a full-unit taught course running entirely in Autumn or in Winter Term.

 There may be exceptional circumstances where the below timeframes are not possible and, if this is the case, the reasons for extending the time period will be clearly explained to students as early as possible.

 2.1.
 All assessment submission deadlines and feedback timeframes will be clearly communicated to students at the start of each course, including on the course Moodle page.

 2.2.
 Feedback on formative tasks will normally be returned to students within three term weeks of the submission deadline, where students submit their work on time.

 2.3.
 Feedback on summative assessment (excluding exams, dissertations or capstone projects) will normally be provided within five term weeks of the submission deadline, where students submit their work on time.

 2.4.
 Feedback on January exams will normally be provided within six term weeks of the end of the exam period.

 2.5.
 Feedback on Summer exams will normally be provided within four term weeks of the following Autumn term.